microsoftgraph/microsoft-graph-devx-content/README.md

 ### Using Command Line or PowerShell:

 ### 1. Clone the repo
-In your command line or shell, paste this command to clone this repo: <br/>
+In your command line or shell, paste this command to clone or fork this repo: <br/>
 `git clone https://github.com/microsoftgraph/microsoft-graph-devx-content.git microsoft-graph-devx-content cd microsoft-graph-devx-content/sample-queries
 `